henry-2025/website/src/routes/projects/asl-fingerspell.svelte.md

 In this section, I go over some of the big-picture principles that I discovered in this project and ones that I think will guide my work on future machine learning.
 If you're tired of reading at this point, go outside and get some exercise or give your eyes a rest.
 The following points are rather uninspired, obvious stuff.
 But if you are interested, then please read ahead because I do see these as the most valuable takeaways.

-### Project construction: expand outward not upward
+### Project construction: how to scale up
+When I first heard the word 'pipeline' I thought that the best way to build one was to follow the flow of data.
+Start out with the preprocessing, then get to the feature loading, provision your cloud resources, etc. until you have finished the last stage to complete in the pipeline.
+The problem with this approach is that how you design something in one stage affects the data that is ingested by all subsequent stages.
+This means that if I make a major oversight in stage one, I man not realize that I've messed up until the final step when I think I am about to be all set and done.
+This sort of "following the data" development was the way I learned to do things in my internships and it was probably justified in those scenarios because I was working with very standard constructs in software engineering like REST APIs and microservices.
+Here, there is much less of a framework that the processing fits into, meaning there is a lot more decision-making that an engineer will have to make concerning the handoffs at each stage.

+A very simple example of this was feature pruning.
+Feature pruning usually happens before the data is fed to the model and in that case, it was one of the first things I tried to engineer.
+When it came time to run training loops, I already had a frozen set of features that needed to be reprocessed if I wanted to try a different feature set.
+I had not even considered the fact that I might want to try running a training iteration on the pose and face points as well, which meant significant work had to go into reimplementing that feature in every stage of the pipeline.
+The argument here is not that I should have engineered more things on the first iteration of this project, quite the opposite actually.
+It is more that I should have focused on building an end-to-end system that satisfied the minimum constraints of the problem statement.
+Having this base system in place makes so many things easier because you can now build the model incrementally.

+If I were to do this project again, I would first preprocess the entire dataset with no feature pruning.
+I would then construct a training loop for the entire dataset and the simplest model possible that can pass the evaluation tests.
+A

  We know that pruning of redundant or irrelevant data is one of the main tasks of any remotely data-science work that one can think of.
 It also happens at the start of the processing

 ### Model iteration